braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/calendar/rokt_calendar.md

 In addition, Rokt will also trigger a `subscribe` custom event as soon as the user has subscribed to your Rokt calendar that can be used either in Braze segmentation or be used as a trigger for a campaign or Canvas step.

-## Using rokt calendar in your braze campaigns & canvases
+## Using Rokt Calendar in your Braze campaigns and Canvases

 Within Braze, you can set up a webhook campaign or a webhook within a Canvas to either: